oatlog/oatlog/doc/proposal/main.typ

 &        &z = "mul"(w, c)\ // create node, union
 $
 which could be generated into (pseudocode)

+#todo[summarize code put in appendix and link]
+#todo[indexes instead of concatenating loops, this is the kind of structure we are interested in.]

 ```rust
 for (x1, a, c1) in egraph.table_mul.iter() {
     for (y1, b, c2) in egraph.table_mul.iter() {